vantage6/vantage6-workshop/episodes/chap5_python_client.md

 # In the case of 2FA, you should also include the 6-digit code:
 # client.authenticate(config.username, config.password, '123456')

-# Setup the encryption, in case not encryption is used, this line can be
+# Setup the encryption.
+In case no encryption is used, this line can be
 # omitted or `config.organization_key` should be set to None
 client.setup_encryption(config.organization_key)
 ```